About Hardened Images

 You will know if an image has been hardened as above by the image name.
 RKE2 publishes image lists with each release.
 Refer here for an example of a published image list.

 Currently, RKE2 hardened images are multi-architecture.
 Only the Linux AMD64 architecture is FIPS compliant.
-Windows and s390x are not FIPS compliant.
+Windows and s390x architectures are not FIPS compliant.